When the W3C defined the HTML DOM specification much of what they included

 deciding whether a reference needs to be normalised by making it into

-the only element of an Array
+the only element of an Array by testing the

-property of that reference to see if it doesn't
+length property of that reference to see if it doesn't

-exist will not work with SELECT
+exist will not work with SELECT elements as they have

-property of their own.
+a length property of their own.
 It also would not help

 to be testing some other characteristic of a collection, such as their

-method, as SELECT
+item method, as SELECT elements usually have

 all of the methods and properties of a collection as they are

-implemented as collections of OPTION
+implemented as collections of OPTION elements.

 Turning the problem around and testing a returned reference to see if

-it has the characteristics of a SELECT
+it has the characteristics of a SELECT element (such as

-property) would be better but some collection
+an options property) would be better but some collection

 implementations have all of the properties and methods of the first